This is the most complete guide to e-scooter accident claims and settlements online.

 Currently, there are 7 electric scooter rental companies in Florida.
 They are Bird, Lime, Lyft Scooters, Bolt, Spin, Uber Jump and Gotcha.

-I’ve heard that in Brickell (near Downtown Miami), electric scooters are everywhere.
+In Brickell (near Downtown Miami), electric scooters are everywhere.

-Electric Scooter Companies Don’t Have Insurance
+E-Scooter Companies Don’t Have Insurance

 First off, don’t expect the electric scooter company to have insurance coverage.